| Hours | 8:30 - 15:15 (Must enter at the time on your ticket) |

 Visiting

-The house is a faithful reproduction down to the finest detail of the 1950's Showa-era house.
-It's realistic small size has caused enormous ticketing headaches as only a handful of people can visit it at a time.
+The house is a faithful reproduction down to the finest detail of the 1950's Showa period house.
+Its realistic small size has caused enormous ticketing headaches as only a handful of people can look inside it at a time.
 Even at the height of its popularity, only around 800 people could tour it per day.
-Each group gets 30 minutes which is divided evenly between the inside and outside.
+That is simply the maximum number of slots available per day.
+The initial reservation system used postcards and they often got sold online for well above face value.

 Even if you can't get tickets, the main path goes past the house and there is a viewing platform overlooking the house.
 The expo museum is worth a look as well.